2000 United States Senate election in Pennsylvania: Campaign

-Santorum had gained a reputation as a polarizing figure during his first term in the Senate and had lost the support of more moderate members of his own party by 1999, but entered the race with a large fundraising advantage and high levels of support from the political right.
+Santorum had gained a reputation as a polarizing figure during his first term in the Senate, and had lost the support of more moderate members of his own party by 1999, but entered the race with a large fundraising advantage and high levels of support from the political right.
 Klink was viewed as a viable choice because he was a traditional Democrat on most issues and had strong union ties but also was opposed to abortion rights, which Democrats hoped would return votes to their party in the heavily Catholic but economically liberal coal regions of the state.
 The campaign turned increasingly negative as both candidates publicly questioned each other's integrity.

 Enthusiasm around Klink's campaign then waned as liberal Democrats balked at donating to a candidate who was almost as socially conservative as Santorum.
 This was especially true in Philadelphia, where Klink was all but unknown.
-Klink was also badly outspent, leaving him unable to expand his presence in the state; he didn't run a single advertisement on Philadelphia television stations.
+Klink was also badly outspent, leaving him unable to expand his presence in the state; he did not run a single advertisement on Philadelphia television stations.
 Ultimately, Klink only carried eight counties as Santorum, who had achieved nationwide prominence for taking positions against abortion and LGBT rights in the United States, was ultimately able to secure victory.